oxygenxml/com.oxygenxml.pdf2.ug/README.md

 See more details about DITA-PT PDF2 plugin here http://www.dita-ot.org/2.4/dev_ref/pdf-customization.html.

-You can use this PDF2 customization plugin please following the next steps:
+To use this PDF2 customization plugin please follow the next steps:

 1. Download **DITA-OT 2.4**
 2. Copy this customization plugin into the **DITA-OT/plugins** folder